chiefonboarding/ChiefOnboarding/docs/Development.md

 Password: admin
 ```

-## Getting better loggin
+## Enable better logging
-If you want to start developing/debugging and need more verbose log messages, then you can enable debug logging with this environment setting:
+If you want to start developing/debugging and need more verbose log messages, then you can enable debug log messages with this environment setting:

 ```
 DEBUG_LOGGING = True